peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  if any.

 * `boolean ContainsKey(CBORObject key)`<br>
- Determines whether a value of the given key exists in this object.
+ Determines whether a value of the specified key exists in this object.

 * `boolean ContainsKey(Object objKey)`<br>
- Determines whether a value of the given key exists in this object.
+ Determines whether a value of the specified key exists in this object.

 * `boolean ContainsKey(String key)`<br>
- Determines whether a value of the given key exists in this object.
+ Determines whether a value of the specified key exists in this object.

 * `static CBORObject DecodeFromBytes(byte[] data)`<br>
  Generates a CBOR object from an array of CBOR-encoded bytes.